ybutb/rates-task/README.md

-1. To setup the project locally:
+1. To run the app locally:

 Create .env.local config copying from .env config to set rates API token: